 Internationalization (i18n) is one of the first steps to consider when setting out to launch your software to a global user base.
 Imagine you had a guest room with velcro-backed wall decals that you changed to suit the preference of each guest.
 Internationalization would be the velcro that allows you to adapt the look and feel of your room without much effort.

 Just like any work done to a house, it’s easy to feel that you can never really “finish” internationalizing your software.
 However, finding your own definition of done (DoD) will allow your development efforts to meet the expectations of your users and reduce rework.
-So let’s take a look at how you can go about finding the best workflow and strategies for your product.
+So let’s take a look at how you can go about finding the best i18n workflow and strategies for your global software product.

 What is the definition of done (DoD)?